Psychological impact of discrimination on health: Latino Americans

 Latinos living in the U.S. report experiencing discrimination because of their language, accent, skin color, facial feature and appearance.
-There does not seem to be a meta-analysis of studies investigating the connection between discrimination and health, but a review of 33 studies on the topic reveals that perceived discrimination is associated to poorer mental health and health-related decisions in Latinos residing in the U.S. However, the review did not find evidence of a robust relationship between perceived discrimination and physical health.
+A review of 33 studies on the topic reveals that perceived discrimination is associated to poorer mental health and health-related decisions in Latinos residing in the U.S. Latinos who came to the United States at a younger age are at a higher rate of developing mental health issues due to the discrimination they face at a younger age.
+While Latino immigrants who come to the United States at a later age have a lower risk than non-Latinos of developing a mental health disorder.
+However, the review did not find evidence of a robust relationship between perceived discrimination and physical health.

 Research shows that Latino college students are more likely to be accused of theft, cheating, or breaking the law, which causes them to experience more stress.
 Perceived racial discrimination in those instances have been associated with poorer mental health, including experiencing psychological distress, suicidal ideations, anxiety, and depression.

 Native Americans

 The colonization of the United States constituted systemic efforts to destroy Native American culture and societies, including religious persecution, the implementation of boarding schools that sought to eradicate their languages and customs, and the mass adoption of Native children by non-Native families.
 These experiences of discrimination, unique to indigenous populations, are thought to be transmitted generationally and influence health outcomes in individuals with Native American ancestry.
 Thus, perceptions of discrimination in Native Americans tend to be measured in terms of historical trauma, which is the extent to which Indigenous people experience discrimination as a result of the collective history of violence perpetrated against Native Americans during the colonization process.
 Historical trauma is measured using the Historical Loss Scale, which captures the frequency at which indigenous individuals think about the loss of, for example, their land, language, and culture; and it is usually followed by the Historical Loss Associated Symptoms Scale, which captures how indigenous individuals feel about these losses.
 Studies examining the relationship between historical trauma and health in Native Americans find that perceptions of discrimination are associated with increased participation in unhealthy behaviors (e.g. alcohol abuse), a range of chronic diseases, PTSD, and psychological distress.
 Studies investigating the relationship in Indigenous adolescents finds that perceptions of discrimination is associated with early substance use, suicidal ideation, anger, and aggression.